FREE SHIPPING on orders over $100 within the contiguous 48 U.S. states.

 High precision fit Track and Color Insert coils are 27.2 ft (8.3 meter) in length: enough material to outfit up to four 22" wheels, or five 19" wheels or six 16" wheels.
 First time DIY installers can complete a set of 4 wheels in 40 - 60 minutes.
 Installers with a few kits of experience can complete a set of 4 wheels in 20-30 minutes.

-There are two track colors (Black and Silver) and four insert colors (Black, Silver, Red, and White) available.
+There are three track colors (Black, Silver, and Red) and four insert colors (Black, Silver, Red, and White) available.